alex21738/Image_Classification-American_Sign_Language/README.md

  ## Further Exploration

-- Try larger picture size data
+- Try to work on larger picture size data

-- Try heat map to show activation features
+- Try to show activation features by heat map

 - Try to implement pre-trained data